jee-ah-fê-jee • Hear it!

-In Play: Geophagy sounds like a dirty word but it is the least expensive multivitamin known to man: "Geophagy as practiced in the southeastern US is considered to have originated in Africa."
-Sure, you can play with this word; watch your friends run for the dictionary: "Lenny comes home from football practice looking like he has been engaged in geophagy."
-(I guess, figuratively, he has been.)
+In Play: Geophagy sounds like a dirty word, but it is the least expensive multivitamin known to man: "Geophagy as practiced in the southeastern US is considered to have originated in Africa."
+Sure, you can play with this word; watch your friends run for the dictionary: "Lenny comes home from football practice looking like he has been engaged in gluttonous geophagy."

 Word History: Today's dirty little Good Word comes from Greek ge "earth" + phag-ein "to eat".
 We see ge in many words referring to the earth: geology, geography, and geometry.
 Even the name, George, comes from a Greek word meaning "farmer", someone who tills the earth.
-The verb phagein is related to a recent Good Word, baksheesh, which originally meant "a gift", suggesting the original meaning of the root must have been roughly "provide something desirable".
+The verb phagein comes from PIE bhag- "to share" and is related to the Good Word, baksheesh which originally meant "a gift", something you share with friends and relatives.
+We see the Greek word in sarcophagus, borrowed from the Latin version of Greek sarcophagos "flesh-eating", because the Greeks made coffins out of limestone under the assumption that limestone consumed flesh.
 (Today we thank John Hall for suggesting today's very down-to-earth Good Word.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!